 The first example from the NFL Week 1 schedule on SugarHouse features a three-leg parlay with all sides having -110 odds, which is where football spread gambling lines will generally start.
 As we can see, the payout is +597, earning players nearly six times their original investment.

 The next example uses the same three teams, displaying a payout that accounts for the Colts' spread being replaced with their moneyline, which creates a boosted odds of +757 due to the team being an underdog.
 If a favorite gets thrown into the mix instead, odds would drop to a lower payout than our first example.
-You may want to try round robin bets if parlays don't match your betting needs.
+You may want to try round robin bets if standard parlays don't match your betting needs.

 NFL prop wagers are made on whether or not a given event will occur in a game.
 They tend to cover very specific categories not usually tied to the outcome of the contest.
 NFL handicapping props can be tricky but have grown in popularity thanks to the explosion of markets presented at the best online betting sites.